FelixMEnterkin/401-2-Catagorical-Regresion/README.md

 # 401-2-Catagorical-Regresion
-The repoitory for Soc 401-2 Catagorical Regression Methods
+The repository contains the replication code for Soc 401-2 Categorical Regression Methods.